kensuchy/Digital-History-Repository/pages/essay-01.md

 Leave an empty line between headings and paragraphs.

+This is a story of a man named Jed.

+A poor mountaineer who barely kept his family fed!

 Font can be *Italic* or **Bold**.

 Citing your work is important! [^1]